ckongala/DSA/README.md

 # DEVOPS
-Creating a DEVOPS from the scratch
+Creating a DEVOPS project from the scratch